FAA5.I Determining Benefits : 03 Expenses : D NA Utility Expenses and Allowances

 Emergency Rental Assistance Program (ERAP)

-ERAP assist budgetary units that are unable to pay rent and utilities due to the COVID-19 pandemic.
+ERAP assists budgetary units that are unable to pay rent and utilities due to the COVID-19 pandemic.
 ERAP payments are either paid directly to the participant or to the utility company.

 Participants may have some or all of their utilities paid by ERAP.
 Budgetary units that are eligible for ERAP are eligible for a utility expense.